Back to California

 Jurisdiction

-The authority of a court to hear certain types of cases or handle specific amounts of money in disputes.
+The authority of a court to hear and decide certain types of cases.

 Small Claims Court

-A part of the superior court that handles simpler legal issues and smaller amounts of money without needing a lawyer.
+A part of the superior court where people can file lawsuits for small amounts of money without needing a lawyer.

 Limits and Unknowns

-• The bill does not specify what happens if someone tries to file more than three small claims actions in one year.
+• The bill does not specify what happens if someone tries to file more than three claims in one year.

-• It is unclear how this change will affect the workload of small claims courts.
+• It is unclear how this change will affect the number of cases handled by small claims courts.

 Bill History